 In the first season finale of Young Justice, Vandal Savage begins his Motive Rant with a casual reference to having lived for over fifty thousand years - and in all that time, nothing disturbed him more than the foundation of the Justice League.

 In a way, life itself is a time abyss.
 The cells we are made of were split off from our parents' cells, and their cells came from their parents, and so on and so forth, back to the formation of life, 3.8 billion years ago.
 Gene sequences exist in every one of our cells that have remained unchanged since the earliest common ancestor to all life.
 The purest example of this is the common amoeba, which splits itself to reproduce rather than dying of old age.
 It changes over time, and obviously is composed of different individual molecules, but in a very real sense that first amoeba is still alive and wriggling two billion-odd years later.
-A new branch of SETI, Biological SETI, is currently examining our DNA for traces of messages left for us by aliens, on the assumption that, with its ability to self-replicate and self-repair, DNA is the only substance on which a message could be transcribed that could preserve it for millions, even billions, of years.
+A new branch of SETI, Biological SETI, is currently examining our DNA for traces of messages left for us by aliens, on the assumption that, with its ability to self-replicate and self-repair, DNA is the only substance on which a message could be transcribed that could be preserved for millions, even billions, of years.